MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-memory-dump.md

    ![Action - Diagnostics Analysis](../debugger/media/diagnostic-analyzer-dump-summary-actions.png)

-1. Selecting this action will start the debugger and open the new **Diagnostic Analysis** page with a list of available analyzer options, organized by the underlying symptom.
+1. Select this action to start the debugger and open the new **Diagnostic Analysis** page with a list of available analyzer options, organized by the underlying symptom.

 ## Select and execute analyzers against the dump